Aggravated, simple assault cases were also tossed

 Prosecutor vows to refile charges

-Piazza's death led to one of the largest criminal indictments against a fraternity and its members in recent history.
-More than 1,000 counts were levied against 18 Beta Theta Pi members, including eight who were charged with involuntary manslaughter
+Piazza’s death led to one of the largest criminal indictments against a fraternity and its members in recent history.
+More than 1,000 counts were levied against 18 Beta Theta Pi members, including eight who were charged with involuntary manslaughter and aggravated assault.

 After Friday’s ruling, four fraternity brothers no longer face charges.
 Ryan McCann, Lucas Rockwell and Braxton Becker had been charged with tampering with evidence.
 Joseph Ems is no longer facing a charge of reckless endangerment.